LogoCustom Linear Actuator

 Thomson Warner B-Track K2 K2XP1.0G30-12V-2412V nominal (10-16 V operating window listed)12460 N dynamic0.46 in/s max speed signalMaximum current draw listed at 25.0 AModel-family dependent; verify per application profileDirect industrial 12V/24V counterexample against low-amp expectations for force-class requests.

-Thomson Electrak XD24V / 48VUp to 25000 N dynamicIndustrial industrial-load envelopeCurrent entries listed as 24VDC/30A and 48VDC/15A45% full-load duty at 25 C (with conditional "up to 100%" language)Shows that even 24V industrial platforms can remain high current and require explicit thermal/protection design.
+Thomson Electrak XD24V / 48VUp to 25000 N dynamicIndustrial load envelopeCurrent entries listed as 24VDC/30A and 48VDC/15A45% full-load duty at 25 C (with conditional "up to 100%" language)Shows that even 24V industrial platforms can remain high current and require explicit thermal/protection design.

 LINAK LA36 family data12V / 24V / 36V / 48VFamily and spindle dependentStroke-tier operating context up to 1200 mmMax current table lists 26/13/10/8 A at 12/24/36/48VFull-load duty at 40 C drops by stroke tier (20% / 15% / 10%)Reinforces that heavy-force current and duty are strongly conditional on model and operating point.